juhoinkinen/Annif-wiki/Backend:-fastText.md

-maxn | Upper limit of character n-gram length minCount | Minimum word (or n-gram) frequency to include it in the model wordNgrams | maximum length of word n-grams (default: 1)
+maxn | Upper limit of character n-gram length minCount | Minimum word (or n-gram) frequency to include it in the model wordNgrams | maximum length of word n-grams (default: 1) thread | number of CPU cores to use for training (default: all of them)

 ## Retraining with cached training data